joerg-wille/com.flairbit.eclipsecon.onesix/README.md

 	$ docker run --name some-cassandra -d cassandra:latest -p 9144:9144

-Then connect to cassandra through cqlsh and execute the `com.flairbit.example.cassandra.api/cql-snapshot.cql` script.

 There are no other requirements other than Java and Maven.

 ## Run the projects